Quadratic points on bielliptic modular curves: Obtaining models for and their quotients

 We remove the part in the Ozman-Siksek code which computes a Gröbner basis since it is only used to potentially simplify the equations and didn't seem to give us noticeable gains, while it made the computations considerably slower.

-With these minor adjustments, we were able to obtain models for $X_0(n)$ and the quotients $X_0(n)/w_d$ relatively quickly, except for $n = 131$ for which 64 Gb of RAM was insufficient to compute $X_0(131)^{+}$ along with the corresponding quotient map.
-The case $n=131$ was handled differently and we discuss it in more detail in \Cref{sec:131}.
+With these adjustments, we were able to obtain models for $X_0(n)$ and the quotients $X_0(n)/w_d$ quickly.
+For example, the computation of the model of $X_0(131)$ along with the quotient using the diagonal basis took $3.560$ seconds.
+On the other hand, when using the basis of $S_2(n)$ that \texttt{Magma} returns by default, the computation of the model for $X_0(131)$ took $489.579$ seconds and it was not possible to compute the quotient map in reasonable time.
+The files comparing those computations can be found in our code repository.